sevenrats/fake-blurhash-python/README.md

 As per the original implementation it is suggested to only decode to a relatively small size and then scale the result up, as it basically looks the same anyways.
 """

+blurhash.fake_decode(blurhash, width, height, punch = 1.0, show_time = False):
+"""
+Decodes the given blurhash to a list of (x, y, (r,g,b)) tuples, with one tuple per element, where x and y are the centerpoint of each element, and r, g, b describe the color of the tile to render.

+The punch parameter can be used to de- or increase the contrast of the resulting image.

+Contrary to the original implementation, the size at which you render has very little impact on performance.
+"""

+blurhash_show(blurhash, width, height, punch = 1.0, show_time = False):
+"""
+Draws and shows an image using the original pure Python blurhash method.
+Optionally print the run time for the command with 'show_time = True'
+"""

+blurhash_show_fake(blurhash, width, height, punch = 1.0, blur_divisor = 4, show_time = False):
+"""
+Draws and shows an image using the fake blurhash method, decoding to a short list of tuples.
+Optionally print the run time for the command with 'show_time = True'
+"""

+blurhash_components(blurhash):
+"""
+Decodes and returns the number of x and y components in the given blurhash.
+"""

 blurhash.srgb_to_linear(value):